 What are some important developmental milestones for toddlers?

 There are so many developmental milestones for toddlerhood.
+Granted, your little one’s physical growth and motor development may slow down a bit during this stage.
+However, you’ll be in a constant state of amazement at all the other milestones your toddler experiences.
 Keep reading to learn more about the developmental stages your child will hit before the end of the toddler years and the beginning of preschool age.

 If your baby isn’t walking yet by their first birthday, they should start walking during their first year of toddlerhood.
 They will then (in what seems like the blink of an eye) move on to running, climbing, walking on tiptoes, and even jumping.
 They’ll also learn to kick a ball.
 All these things are great since your toddler has a lot of energy that they need to let out.